 With the opioid addiction epidemic in America, it is important to understand what kinds of opioid addiction are there.
 This includes physical dependence, psychological dependence, and substance use disorder.
 There are several types of opioid addiction including physical dependence, psychological dependence, and substance-use disorder.
 Physical and psychological addictions often overlap in the case of long-term opioid use.

-How Is Opioid Addiction Treated?
+How Is Opioid Abuse Treated?

 Opioid addiction is a worldwide problem that has become a key issue in the United States.
 More than 200 million people worldwide abuse opioids and between 4 million and 6 million Americans are addicted to these drugs as well.
 There are many treatment options available for opioid addiction, some of which are prescription drugs, such as methadone and buprenorphine.
 However, these treatments have their own limitations.